run-serverless/playwright-chromium-lambda-layer/README.md

 - Node.js 20.x or later
 - NPM or Yarn
 - AWS CLI installed and configured with credentials
-- A centralised Serverless Framework deployment S3 bucket using the format <aws-account-id>--serverless-deploys
+- A centralised Serverless Framework deployment S3 bucket using the format {aws-account-id}--serverless-deploys

+Replace {aws-account-id} with your AWS account ID.
+Create the bucket with default settings.

 ## Installation